telekom/pubsub-horizon-vortex/README.md

 ### Docker build

-This repository provides a multi-stage Dockerfile that will also take care about compiling the software, as well as dockerizing Vortex.
+This repository provides a multi-stage Dockerfile that will also take care of compiling the software, as well as dockerizing Vortex.
 Simply run:

 ```bash
 docker build -t horizon-vortex:latest  .